 A positive test result for rheumatoid factor occurs in 50-60% of patients with granulomatosis with polyangiitis and can be misleading because this normally indicates rheumatoid arthritis.

-Skin biopsy may be helpful if it demonstrates granulomatous vasculitis (inflamed blood vessels with a certain pattern of inflammation).
-Necrotizing vasculitis, extravascular palisading granulomas, and leukocytoclastic vasculitis may also occur.
+A skin biopsy may be helpful if it demonstrates granulomatous vasculitis (inflamed blood vessels with a certain pattern of inflammation).
+Necrotising vasculitis, extravascular palisading granulomas, and leukocytoclastic vasculitis may also occur.